Maha bandh hits rail, road traffic; turns violent

 Mumbai's famed tiffin carriers, Dabbawalas, chose not to provide their services today.

-Bharipa Bahujan Mahasangh leader and B R Ambedkar's grandson Prakash Ambedkar had called for the bandh to protest against the state government's "failure" to stop the violence at Bhima Koregaon village in Pune district two days ago.
+Bharipa Bahujan Mahasangh leader and B R Ambedkar's grandson Prakash Ambedkar had called the bandh to protest against the state government's "failure" to stop the violence at Bhima-Koregaon village in Pune district two days ago.

-Later, announcing the bandh withdrawal, he alleged right wing leaders Sambhaji Bhide and Milind Ekbote were behind the Pune violence and demanded that they be arrested and made to face the same legal process as Mumbai blasts accused Yakub Memon.
+Later, announcing the withdrawal of the bandh, he alleged that rightwing leaders Sambhaji Bhide and Milind Ekbote were behind the violence in Pune and demanded they be arrested and made to face the same legal process as Mumbai blasts accused Yakub Memon.

 Except for a couple of incidents, the bandh was largely peaceful, he said.

-Mumbai police registered nine cases today in connection with violent protests in the city yesterday.
-Over 150 people have been detained in the city since yesterday, police said.
+The Mumbai Police registered nine cases today in connection with violent protests in the city yesterday.
+More than 150 people have been detained in the city since yesterday, police said.

 The Eastern Express Highway was blocked for over five hours as protesters blocked it, police said.